How Co-ops and Capstones Inspire International Students’ Career Design

-May 4, 2020.
+May 4, 2020

 After nearly 6 years in Boston, the finishing lines of my academic chapter have been written out.
-This time was fulfilled with numerous joyful and rewarding moments that boiled the excitement within me for what was upcoming.
-More than a million international students that graduate from the US colleges every year, have similar excitement but also are facing similar challenges.
-Which industry should I choose for elucidating my core and maturing my presence?
-What kind of company – entrepreneurial venture, corporation, or a consulting firm – would let me fill most engaged and growing?
-Which geographical location would fit best my career trajectory?
+This time is filled with numerous joyful and rewarding moments that boil the excitement within me for what is coming.
+More than a million international students graduate from US colleges every year.
+They have similar excitement but also are facing similar challenges.
+“Which industry should I choose for elucidating my core and maturing my presence?
+What kind of company, entrepreneurial venture, corporation, or consulting firm would be most engaging.
+Which one will help me grow?
+Which geographical location would fit best my career trajectory?”

 Co-op as an Investment in Career Design

 I am an international student at D’Amore-McKim School of Business at Northeastern University, originally from Bulgaria, whose career interest altered throughout the course of my academic career.
 My initial specialization in supply chain management was driven by the geographical location of my home country.

 After doing two co-ops in the industry and completing an internship at an American tech firm in Germany, I realized that I could leverage my knowledge within the supply chain industry in the bigger, global trade picture.
 Billions of physical goods travel cross-continental every day, leaving traces of data along their way through sensors, barcodes, RFID chips, and other technologies.
 Whether the goods are leaving the port in Lyon (France), are at the fulfillment center at the cross-dock in Wisconsin, or are being cleared at the Mexican border, they left hundreds of data points behind.
 I enjoyed learning to leverage integrated software and synchronized databases to track and pinpoint a company’s inventory, and therefore provide the company with transparency over its supply chain.
 My last Co-op in Germany was the deciding factor to undertake the alternative major/concentration: management information systems.